-- 249 The safety and security of citizens is a human right that society needs to pursue as a united force.
+- 246 The safety and security of citizens is a human right that society needs to pursue as a united force.
 This requires continuing improvement in the capacity of the state.
-Critically, for state agencies to meet their objectives, they should enjoy popular legitimacy which, in turn, would ensure that they command a sense of authority among the broader public. - 250 The ANC proceeds from the premise that addressing the challenges of crime largely depends on reducing poverty and inequality.
+Critically, for state agencies to meet their objectives, they should enjoy popular legitimacy which, in turn, would ensure that they command a sense of authority among the broader public. - 247 The ANC proceeds from the premise that addressing the challenges of crime largely depends on reducing poverty and inequality.
 Besides shared economic growth, measures to improve people's living conditions, including public infrastructure from public amenities to transport and lighting are of critical importance in dealing with crime.
-This should be combined with civic education and firm action to demonstrate that there are consequences to criminal conduct. - 251 This comprehensive approach should apply equally to gender-based crimes as well as crimes directed against children and other vulnerable groups in society. - 252 The programmes to demilitarise the police service will be intensified, along with campaigns to strengthen forums of co-operation between the service and communities.
-This will be accompanied by focussed initiatives to improve the capacity of intelligence agencies, combining technical enhancements with improved credibility of these agencies among the people. - 253 An important and indispensable link in the 'criminal justice' chain is the prosecution authority.
+This should be combined with civic education and firm action to demonstrate that there are consequences to criminal conduct. - 248 This comprehensive approach should apply equally to gender-based crimes as well as crimes directed against children and other vulnerable groups in society. - 249 The programmes to demilitarise the police service will be intensified, along with campaigns to strengthen forums of co-operation between the service and communities.
+This will be accompanied by focussed initiatives to improve the capacity of intelligence agencies, combining technical enhancements and improved credibility of these agencies among the people. - 250 An important and indispensable link in the 'criminal justice' chain is the prosecution authority.
 Charged with representing the people and the state against those who violate the law, it wields massive authority and attendant responsibility.
-As with the intelligence agencies, priority attention should be paid to its capacity to deal with all manifestations of crime, as well as its integrity and credibility.
-This requires that it carries out its work consistently without fear, favour or prejudice. - 254 The battle against corruption will be intensified, proceeding from the understanding that corrupt conduct in both the public and private sectors is criminal.
+As with the intelligence agencies, priority attention should be paid to its capacity to deal with all manifestations of crime, as well as its credibility among the people.
+This requires that it carries out its work consistently without fear, favour or prejudice. - 251 The battle against corruption will be intensified, proceeding from the understanding that corrupt conduct in both the public and private sectors is criminal.
 Besides its legal and technical implications, corruption is also socially degenerative because it subtracts from the efforts to improve conditions of the poor and to transform society.
-Besides preventative measures such as civic education and centralisation of major procurement processes, steps will be taken, among others, to improve the capacity of anti-corruption agencies and institutions of accountability such as the Auditor-General and the Public Protector, enhance protection of whistle-blowers, ensure individual liability, and shine light on corrupt activities within the private sector through appropriate reporting mechanisms.
-This should include a more concerted approach in dealing with economic crimes, including illicit financial flows as well as illegal base erosion and profit-shifting.
+Besides preventative measures such as civic education and centralisation of major procurement processes, measures will be taken, among others, to improve the capacity of anti-corruption agencies and

-- 255 Transformation of the judiciary will be intensified, in terms of content of judicial education in tertiary and specialised institutions and demographic composition of the judicial officer corps. - 256 Programmes to enhance the capacity of the national defence force will continue, through appropriate equipment, training and co-operation with allied forces in the region and further afield.
-This will take into account the rapid development of technology - 257 South Africa will continue to contribute to global efforts against terrorism.
+- institutions of accountability such as the Auditor-General and Public Protector, enhance protection of whistle-blowers, ensure individual liability, and shine light on corrupt activities within the private sector through appropriate reporting mechanisms. - 252 Transformation of the judiciary will be intensified, in terms of content of judicial education in tertiary and specialised institutions and demographic composition of the judicial officer corps. - 253 Programmes to the enhance the capacity of the national defence force will continue, through appropriate equipment, training and co-operation with allied forces in the region and further afield.
+This will take into account the rapid development of technology - 254 South Africa will continue to contribute to global efforts against terrorism.
 This it will do appreciating that, as with crime in general, success depends critically on dealing with the social and other causes of this phenomenon.